 The 90-day rule doesn’t apply to those holding a dual intent visa (H, L visas).

-During the first 90 days upon entering the U.S., a “single-intent” visa holder can not:
+During the first 90 days upon entering the U.S., a “single-intent” visa holder (such as someone on a B-2 tourist visa) cannot:

 If non immigrant visa holders take any of these actions within 90 days after entering the U.S., government officers could determine they misrepresented the original intent if specific evidence arises during their application process.
+Actions that may trigger the presumption of misrepresentation include applying for a green card, engaging in unauthorized employment, or enrolling in an academic course without the proper visa.
 If you mention during the visa interview that you originally came to the U.S. intending to remain, you could face problems even if you were married or applied for a green card more than 90 days after you entered the country.

 You can refer to your I-94 arrival/departure record to determine your entry date.
 The 90-day rule applies to your most recent entry to the U.S. If you have multiple I-94 forms or multiple entries, always refer to that most recent entry.